rust-lang/reference/src/introduction.md

 of the features that one might expect to be language features are library features in Rust, so what you're looking for may be there, not here.

-Similarly, this book does not usually book the specifics of `rustc` as a tool or of Cargo. `rustc` has its own [book][rustc book].
+Similarly, this book does not usually document the specifics of `rustc` as a tool or of Cargo. `rustc` has its own [book][rustc book].
 Cargo has a [book][cargo book] that contains a [reference][cargo reference].
 There are a few pages such as [linkage] that still describe how `rustc` works.